jultty/blog/content/notes/2026-linux-music-players.md

 Quod Libet is also very feature-packed.
 The tray icon did not show up on my system though.

-## Best TUI clients

-[cmus](https://cmus.github.io/) is perhaps the player I've used the most.
-Shoutout to [musikcube](https://github.com/clangen/musikcube), which looks better, is simpler to navigate, has nice search and filter capabilities that cmus lacks, but that has a single dealbreaker for me: the lack of a hotkey to append the selected track into the queue.

 ## MPD clients

 [MPD](https://www.musicpd.org/) (Music Player Daemon) is the queen of music players and has a plethora of available clients: GUI, CLI, TUI, even specialty things like [bgm-mpd](https://git.sr.ht/~nytpu/bgm-mpd), a player that places random breaks between songs to emulate the experience of game soundtracks.
 Because MPD frees the client developers from having to implement a backend, they can focus on creating excellent frontends, and this yielded a diversity of options.

-### GUI

-This one was harder than I expected.
-On the outset, I found players that _look_ very complete, such as [Euphonica](https://github.com/htkhiem/euphonica).
-It could be my machine and its quirks, but I couldn't get it to find MPD.
-So I guess I did _not_ find a maximalist GUI MPD client?
-At least nothing to the level of the other picks in this list.

 ### TUI